-A groundwater budget summarizes the amount of water entering and leaving an aquifer according to the groundwater availability model.
-Selected groundwater budget components listed below were extracted from the groundwater availability model results for the Edwards-Trinity (Plateau) Aquifer located within the Terrell County Groundwater Conservation District and averaged over the historical calibration period, as shown in Table 1.
+A groundwater budget summarizes the amount of water entering and leaving the aquifer according to the groundwater availability model.
+Selected groundwater budget components listed below were extracted from the groundwater availability model results for the Dockum, Pecos Valley, and Edwards-Trinity (Plateau) aquifers located within the Crockett County Groundwater Conservation District and averaged over the historical calibration periods, as shown in Tables 1, 2, and 3.